Fuel Injector Cleaning Service Specialist in Perth

 The fuel that powers you down the road.
 The fuel system is critical in storing and delivering the gasoline or diesel fuel to your engine.
 Typical components are the fuel filter, fuel pump and fuel lines.
 Read more below to find out how it all works.
 The fuel system feed your engine the gasoline/diesel it needs to run.
 If anyone of the parts in the system break down your engine will not run.
 Let’s look at the major parts of the fuel system

 Fuel tank: Basically a holding tank for your fuel.
 When you fill up at a gas station the gas travels down the filler tube and into the tank.
 In the tank there is a sending unit which tells the gas gauge how much gas is in the tank.

 Fuel pump: On newer cars the fuel pump is usually installed in the fuel tank.
 Older cars have the fuel pump attached to the engine or on the frame rail between the tank and the engine.
 If the pump is in the tank or on the frame rail then it is electric and is run by your cars battery.
 Fuel pumps mounted to the engine use the motion of the engine to pump the fuel

 Fuel filter: Clean fuel is critical to engine life and performance.
 Fuel injectors have tiny openings which clog easily so filtering the fuel is the only way to prevent this.
 Filters can be before or after the fuel pump, sometimes both.

 Fuel injectors: Most domestic cars after 1986 and earlier foreign cars came from the factory with fuel injection.
 Instead of a carburetor to mix the fuel and air, a computer controls when the fuel injectors open to let fuel into the engine.
 This has resulted in lower emissions and better fuel economy.
 The fuel injector is basically a tiny electric valve which opens and closes with an electric signal.
 In the picture below you can see the injectors towards the outer part of the intake.
 By injecting the fuel close to the cylinder head the fuel stays atomized ( in tiny particles ) so it will burn better when ignited by the spark plug.

 Carburetors: A carburetor take the fuel and mixes it with air without computer intervention.
 While simple in operation, they tend to need frequent tuning and rebuilding.
 This is why most newer cars have done away with carburetors in favor of fuel injection.

 Most Fuel stations, department stores and all automotive parts stores will have a good cleaner available.
 Add it to your empty tank right before you fill up and it will clean as you drive.
 I recommend doing this every 3 months to keep your injectors performing like new.
 Mechanics also offer a cleaning service where they actually disconnect the fuel line and flush cleaner through the engine.
 This is only necessary when you let your injectors get to a point where they can not be cleaned by a store-bought product.
-Regular use of a good in-tank cleaner will keep you from having to pay for this service.
+Regular use of a good in-tank cleaner and our fuel injector service will keep you from having to pay for this service..

+Where do you buy your Fuel?
 Believe it, or not, it can make a difference.
 Always buy from a well know national brand service station.
-Gas stations which are not affiliated with one brand of gas tend to get whatever is left at the end of the day from the delivery truck.
+Fuel stations which are not affiliated with one brand of fuel tend to get whatever is left at the end of the day from the delivery truck.
 One day them might get Texaco, and Exxon another.
-Also water mixed with gas will cause problems with your engine.
+Also water mixed with fuel will cause problems with your engine.
 The engine will not run right, plus the water will promote rust in the fuel system.
-I have experienced this when I purchased gas at some no-name gas stations.
-Your car will feel sluggish and sometimes refuse to run if there is enough water in the gas.
+I have experienced this when I purchased fuel at some no-name fuel stations.
+Your car will feel sluggish and sometimes refuse to run if there is enough water in the fuel.